hpfem/hermes-tutorial/doc/src/hermes2d/C-transient/01-implicit-euler.rst

 at the beginning, and it will not change during the computation.
 Thus instead of the usual method NewtonSolver::solve() we use the method NewtonSolver::solve_keep_jacobian()::

+    // This is important in time-dependent examples, these methods are shared by all the 'calculation' classes, i.e. RungeKutta, NewtonSolver, PicardSolver, LinearSolver, DiscreteProblem, DiscreteProblemLinear.

     // Perform Newton's iteration.
     try
     {